 Letícia: Several years ago, I thought I was pregnant.
 I had just started college.
-I was desperate, but WoW’s website showed me that, even though I wasn’t rich, I could still have a safe abortion.
-In the end, it was just a false alarm, but I became a fan of the organization anyway.
-Years later, as a graduated lawyer and master student in human rights, I got to work for them!
+I was desperate, but WoW’s website showed me that I could still have a safe abortion even though I was not rich.
+It was just a false alarm in the end, but I became a fan of the organization anyway.
+Years later, as a lawyer and master student in human rights, I got to work for them!
 I have been working at WoW for a year and a half and I can’t believe how lucky I am to work with Rebecca Gomperts and her amazing team.

 Mariana: I found WoW when I got pregnant, years ago.
-Just like Letícia, I also didn’t use use their services in the end, but I became a fan of the organization and started following their work.
-I have been working for WoW since March, 2015.
-I have a degree in Sociology and Law.
+Just like Letícia, I also didn’t use their services in the end, but I became a fan of the organization and started following its work.
+I have I have a degree in Sociology and Law and have been working for WoW since March 2015.

 Renata: I am a visual artist and I met Rebecca at Rietveld, an art school in Amsterdam, where I live.
-We were on the same class.
-I follow Women on Waves since its very beginning.
+I follow Women on Waves since its inception.
 I was a volunteer on the abortion ship’s first trip to Ireland!
 The shift from volunteer to employee happened about 5 years ago and I joined the help desk about 18 months ago.

 What do you like the most about this job?

-Letícia: It is extremely empowering to help women find their autonomy.
-We are not here to tell them what to do, but to inform them and support them in making their own decisions.
-It makes me proud to see how much those women trust our work.
+Letícia: It is extremely empowering to help women to find their autonomy.
+We are not here to tell them what to do but rather to inform them and support them in making their own decisions.
+It makes me proud to see how much they trust our work.
 Sometimes, we even get messages from women wanting to get pregnant and asking for tips!
-I love that, I love that they understand that we are not here to encourage them to have an abortion, but rather to support them.
+I love that, I love that they understand that we are not here to encourage them to have an abortion.
 It is an intense and beautiful cycle of solidarity, even though we hear sad stories every day and we know that, no matter how much we work, we will never be able to reach all women who need us.

 Mariana: The work is absolutely gratifying.
 Most e-mails are about providing women with information rather than actually sending them the pills and it’s nice to see how important that is in their process of deciding what to do.
-We are just small drops of water in the ocean, but it is so good to know that we can promote access to information, despite of criminalizing policies that kill millions of women around the world.
-The best thing about the job is knowing that, despite of all limitations, we have built a space where women can be heard.
+We are just small drops of water in the ocean, but it is so good to know that we can promote access to information despite criminalizing policies that kill millions of women around the world.

 Can you trace a profile of the average Brazilian woman that gets in touch with WoW?

 Renata: no, we can’t.
-All kinds of women look for us: from women who can afford traveling abroad to get the procedure done to women that have absolutely no economic means.
-We get a lot of messages from women who were raped but are having difficulty getting an abortion, even though Brazilian law allows them to have an abortion in this case.
+All kinds of women look for us: from women who can afford traveling abroad to have the procedure done to women that have absolutely no economic means.
+We get a lot of messages from women who were raped but are having trouble getting an abortion, even though Brazilian law allows them to have one in this case.
 We also receive many e-mails from women who were abandoned by their partners once they found out about the pregnancy.

-There are also cases of mothers who don’t want any more children, students who don’t want to abandon their studies, women who consider themselves too old or too young to become mothers… Anyway, our e-mails confirm what every research says: all women, from all social classes, all ages and all religions get illegal abortions in Brazil.
+There are cases of mothers who don’t want any more children, students who don’t want to abandon their studies, women who consider themselves too old or too young to become mothers… Anyway, our e-mails confirm what every academic research says: all women, from all social classes, all ages, and all religions get illegal abortions in Brazil.

 Usually, for how long do you exchange e-mails?
-Do you keep talking to women even after they manage to get an abortion, or if they end up having the baby?
+Do you keep talking to them even after they manage to get an abortion or if they end up having the baby?

-Mariana: it’s up to the women to decide.
-Some of them want to keep it superficial while others need to let it all out, they feel alone and desperate and they need someone to listen to them.
+Mariana: it’s up to the women to decide how long to stay in touch.
+Some of them want to keep it superficial while others need to let it all out, they feel lonely and desperate and need someone to listen to them.
 We are here for all of them and we respect their decision to open up with us, whether it’s a lot or just a little.
 In Brazil, many women reach their goal of having a safe abortion with pills at home.
-The problem is that the law makes the path towards this goal so hard and full of fear, anguish and stigma, when it could be so simple: all it takes are 12 pills of Misoprostrol.
+The problem is that the law makes the path towards this goal very difficult and filled with fear, anguisj, and stigma when all it takes are 12 pills of Misoprostol.

-I read that, years ago, when WoW still managed to send packages to Brazil, that some women were prosecuted for ordering them.
+I remember that, years ago, when WoW still managed to send packages to Brazil, some women were prosecuted for ordering them.
 How was that?

 Letícia: that was many years ago.
 WoW was not prosecuted, the women were.
-But they were few in comparison with the total amount of women that have used our mailing service.
+But they were few considering the total amount of women that have used our mailing service.
 Fortunately, none of them was convicted.
-But WoW has a team of Brazilian lawyers available to represent us in such situations.
+WoW has a team of Brazilian lawyers available to represent us in such situations.

-WoW suggests Brazilian women to travel to a neighboring country to get the pills, which is not possible for poor women.
-But they are precisely the ones that suffer the most with the prohibition…
+WoW suggests Brazilian women travel to a neighboring country to get the pills, which is not possible for poor women — precisely the ones who suffer the most…

 Renata: poor women are the biggest victims of these laws, for middle class and rich women in Brazil can afford to have safe illegal abortions locally or elsewhere.
-This annoys us and also shows the level of hypocrisy regarding this theme in Brazil.
-Fancy abortion clinics, remain open even though they’re illegal and everybody knows about them.
-Misoprostrol, on the other hand, has been severely restricted, thus keeping women with a lower income from also having access to safe abortions.
+This enerves us and also shows the level of hypocrisy regarding this theme in Brazil.
+Fancy abortion clinics remain open even though they’re illegal and everybody knows about them.
+Misoprostol, on the other hand, has been severely restricted, keeping women with a lower income from also having access to safe abortions.
 For us, it is clear that abortion is not just a gender issue in Brazil.
 It is a class and race issue as well.
-As we said earlier, all kinds of women have illegal abortions in Brazil, but the ones who die have a certain address, skin tone and income.
+As we said earlier, all kinds of women have illegal abortions in Brazil, but the ones who die have a certain address, skin tone, and income.

 How did you receive the news about the 5069 bill?
-Besides criminalizing people who provide information about abortion, it demands rape victims to prove they have been raped in order to have access to a legal abortion.
+Besides criminalizing people who provide information about abortion, it demands rape victims to prove they have been raped in order to have access to legal abortions.

 Letícia: this bill goes against the right to information guaranteed by the Universal Declaration of Human Rights.
-The Brazilian state has not only ratified this convention, but also included the right to information in its constitution.
+The Brazilian state has ratified this convention and included the right to information in its constitution.
 It goes against the Cairo and Beijing Conferences too.
-Therefore, it is not only unconstitutional, but also sets Brazil backwards in the international human rights scenario.
+Therefore, it is not only unconstitutional but also sets Brazil backward in the international human rights landscape.

 Renata: Absurd, ridiculous, criminal… Not to mention totally unconstitutional.
-It is simply unacceptable that the church has gotten so much power over the Congress.
+It is simply unacceptable that the church has gotten so much power over Congress.
 Politics and religion should not mix, as this often results in discrimination.
-And we know how that usually ends: the poorest and more vulnerable groups are the ones who pay the price.
+We know how that usually ends: the poorest and more vulnerable groups are the ones who pay the highest price.